Cevelop/cevelop.github.io/_posts/2015-07-09-cevelop-on-mars.markdown

 We recommend to [download a fresh copy of Cevelop](/download) because updating is still not reliable on all platforms (you can of course continue to use your existing workspaces).

 In the previous blog post, we promised a brand new plug-in that helps you refactor char-pointers to proper C++-string objects.
-Unfortunately, this needs some more polishing and has thus been delayed to the next release, planned for August 2015.
+Unfortunately, this needs some more polishing and has thus been delayed to the next release, planned for fall 2015.

 <p class="pull-right">
   <em>&mdash; Mirko Stocker</em>